Skip to content

 regeNAD is an innovatively formulated complex to increase NAD levels - with luteolin and apigenin.

-As you age, several factors can contribute to lower melatonin levels.
-One of the main reasons is the natural aging process, which can be associated with changes in the functioning of the pineal gland, the main organ for melatonin production in the body.
-As we age, the number and function of pineal cells decreases, which can lead to reduced production of melatonin.
+As we age, several factors can contribute to lower melatonin levels.
+One of the main reasons is the natural aging process, which may be associated with changes in the functioning of the pineal gland, the main organ for melatonin production in the body.
+As we age, the number and function of pineal gland cells decreases, which can lead to reduced production of melatonin.

-In addition, age-related changes in sleep patterns and light exposure can influence melatonin production.
-Older people tend to have less deep sleep and may be more susceptible to sleep disorders such as insomnia.
-This can lead to decreased melatonin production because melatonin is normally released during sleep.
+In addition, age-related changes in sleep patterns and light exposure can affect melatonin production.
+Older people tend to have less deep sleep and may be more prone to sleep disorders such as insomnia.
+This can lead to reduced melatonin production, as melatonin is normally released during sleep.

 Another important aspect is exposure to light.
-Older people may spend less time outdoors and be exposed to less sunlight, which can affect the natural synthesis of melatonin, as sunlight is an important stimulus for the production of this hormone.
+Older people may spend less time outdoors and have less exposure to sunlight, which can affect the natural synthesis of melatonin, since sunlight is an important stimulus for the production of this hormone.

-Therefore, it is believed that maintaining high levels of melatonin in the body can help delay or minimize the negative effects of aging.
+Therefore, it is believed that maintaining high levels of melatonin in the body may help delay or minimize the negative effects of aging.

 Literature